Uganda Clays Limited: Ownership

-It is expected that in 2018, the debt amounting to USh23.2 billion that is owed to NSSF will be converted to equity, raising NSSF's shareholding from the current 33 percent to 66 percent.
+It is expected that in 2018, the debt amounting to USh23.2 billion that is owed to NSSF would be converted to equity, raising NSSF's shareholding from 33 percent to 66 percent.
 In July 2018, the Daily Monitor reported that the company was searching for a strategic investor, to increase the company's capital and facilitate the acquisition of new, modern production technology.

 Governance and management

 UCL is governed by a nine-person board of directors, chaired by Martin Kasekende, an independent non-executive director.
 The company is divided into five administrative departments under the overall supervision of the managing director, Reuben Tumwebaze.

 Facilities

 As of 31 December 2014, UCL operated two factories: